-In the search parameters that folks are using on the search engines like Google to get to my website I see a lot of terms indicating they are trying to determine where the name came from and you are supposed to spell the name.
+In the search parameters that folks are using on search engines like Google to get to my website I see a lot of terms indicating they are trying to determine where the name came from and how you are supposed to spell the name.
 I cringe when I see people asking about the proper spelling of the name.

 As you can see there were quite a few disparate groups who can reasonably be viewed as having names that today may be spelled as some variation of Mathews, but at another time were something a little different.